-Inspection ensures that the coatings systems are installed as they were specified.
+Inspection ensures that protective coatings systems are installed as they were specified.
 Quality control should be provided by the contractor and ideally quality assurance performed by a third-party inspector.

 Holiday (pinhole) testing for example should be used to ensure a coating is pinhole-free and installed as specified.
 Atmospheric coatings typically rely on mostly visual testing to verify the continuous film installation.

 CSC Services use a certified coating inspector to oversee all coating work.
 The qualified inspector will discern the difference between degrees of abrasive blasting; take surface profile readings; take dry film thickness (DFT) gauges by applicator and take wet film thickness gauges on completion as per specification such as SSPC-VIS 1,1 VIS 2,2 and PA 2.3.

 Maintenance and aftercare schedule